EHRI/ehri-frontend/docs/deployment.md

 Alternatively you can just do `fab prod clean_deploy` to clean/build and deploy in one go.
 Currently the available commands are:

 One the server the app is run from within `/opt/webapps/docview`.
-With that dir there is a symlink `target` which points to the current version with the `deploys` directory.
+Within that dir there is a symlink called `target` which points to the current version with the `deploys` directory.
 A version is named with the current Git hash appended with the date.
 The contents of each deploy directory is the `target` directory that sbt creates.